51Degrees/documentation/src/features/usagesharing.md

 There may be one or multiple configurable timeouts depending on the language.
 Typically, these are used to suspend **usage sharing** if its internal mechanisms are responding too slowly.

-## Maximum Queue Size
+## Maximum queue Size

-In languages that support multiple threads, this settings controls the size of the [internal producer/consumer queue](@ref Internals).
+In languages that support multiple threads, this settings controls the size of the [internal](@ref Internals) producer/consumer queue.

-## Minimum Entries per Message
+## Minimum entries per message

 The minimum number of @evidence entries that must be added before the message will be sent to the **usage sharing** web service.

-## Repeat Evidence Interval
+## Repeat evidence interval

 The maximum time period which @evidence is stored for the purpose of filtering [repeat evidence](@ref RepeatEvidence).